mmennelle/WordGenerator/README.md

 Generate passwords using an extensive list of adjectives and nouns.
-Arguments below allow for customization.
+The arguments below allow for customization.

+DEFAULT: ~3.4 Billion strings.
+All lowercase consisting of an adjective,noun, and two digits
+EXAMPLE: "actualglove45"

 CLI arguments: